ZvonokComGroup/django-payonline/README.rst

 Django PayOnline
 ================

-Django PayOnline is an application for integration with `PayOnline System`_.
+Django PayOnline is an application for integration with **payonlinesystem.com**.

 Installation
 ------------